Orquesta Sinfónica del Estado de México: Contributions to the performing community

 The promotion of new musical talents has been an objective of the orchestra since its beginning.
-It has given rise to over forty soloists, and also participated in the discovery and encouragement of young performers, through the "International Henryk Szeryng Violin Contest", that begun in 1992.
+It has given rise to over forty soloists, and also participated in the discovery and encouragement of young performers, through the "International Henryk Szeryng Violin Contest", which began in 1992.
 In the four times this contest was held, the OSEM enjoyed the presence of the aspiring violinists of the world, and rewarded a dozen of them.
 The OSEM has also hosted many guest directors and soloists.

 An accomplishment of the OSEM, assisted by the Trust Foundation, has been the institutionalization of the Festival Valle de Bravo year after year, since 1997.
-Concerts of this festival take place in the town in Valle de Bravo as well as in the theater of Bellas Artes in Mexico City.
+Concerts of this festival take place in the town in Valle de Bravo and in the theater of Bellas Artes in Mexico City.

 Recordings

 The recordings of the OSEM cover the broadest range of any Mexican orchestra.
-They include recordings dedicated to the works of Giuseppe Verdi and Gioachino Rossini, Mexican and Spanish music, the works of Isaac Albéniz, Joaquín Rodrigo, Manuel M. Ponce, and Carlos Chávez, and the symphonies of Ludwig van Beethoven, Robert Schumann, Johannes Brahms and Pyotr Ilyich Tchaikovsky.
+They include recordings of the works of Giuseppe Verdi and Gioachino Rossini; Mexican and Spanish music; the works of Isaac Albéniz, Joaquín Rodrigo, Manuel M. Ponce, and Carlos Chávez; and the symphonies of Ludwig van Beethoven, Robert Schumann, Johannes Brahms, and Pyotr Ilyich Tchaikovsky.